TLABEGO/Calculator-App/Calculator App.md

 ![](https://github.com/TLABEGO/Calculator-App/blob/master/sample.png)

-*Check out some of the code snippets below*
+*Check out some of the code snippets that i used to launch the application, create the application and initialize the contents of the frame below*

+*Launching the application*

 ```java
 /**